CosmoStat/mccd/README.md

 in [auxiliary_fun.py](https://github.com/CosmoStat/mccd/blob/master/mccd/auxiliary_fun.py)
 ([documentation](https://cosmostat.github.io/mccd/mccd.auxiliary_fun.html#)).
 Description of the parameters can be found directly in the configuration file [config_MCCD.ini](https://github.com/CosmoStat/mccd/blob/master/config_MCCD.ini).
-The MCCD method can handle SExtractor dataset as input catalogs given that they follow an appropiate naming convention.
+The MCCD method can handle SExtractor dataset as input catalogs given that they follow an appropriate naming convention.

 The main MCCD model parameters are: